thelearninghouse/starter-theme/README.md

 ## Features

-- Gulp task that compiles Sass, minifies JS, and live-updates the page with BrowserSync
+* Gulp task that compiles Sass, minifies JS, and live-updates the page with BrowserSync
-- Pre-defined templates for standard pages (like MAG sites)
+* Pre-defined templates for standard pages (like MAG sites)
-- Custom post types for Programs, Landing Pages, and Launch Landing Pages
+* Custom post types for Programs, Landing Pages, and Launch Landing Pages
-- General purpose accessible components like accordions and icons
+* General purpose accessible components like accordions and icons

 ## Getting Started

 1. Create a new repository for the new theme and clone this theme into it.
 2. Set up a new local development environment and clone the new repository into it.
-3. Install dependencies by navigating to the theme's `library` folder and running `npm install`.
+3. Install dependencies by navigating to the theme folder and running `npm install`.
 4. Edit `gulpfile.js` and change the proxy in the BrowserSync section to match the url you set up for your local development environment.
 5. Run `gulp` from the `library` folder to start BrowserSync and watch for changes on source files.
 6. Log in to the WP Admin.